 Why You Should Seek Treatment for Benzodiazepine Addiction at Park Royal Hospital

-Our beautiful healing center located in sunny Fort Myers, Florida, is ready to help in your recovery from your addiction to benzodiazepines.
-We have many years of experience helping men and women just like you overcome their addictions.
-At Park Royal, we’re dedicated to helping you safely detox, learn appropriate coping strategies, and begin to heal every aspect of your being.
+Our beautiful treatment and rehab center located in sunny Fort Myers, Florida, is ready to help in your recovery from your addiction to benzodiazepines.
+We have many years of experience helping men and women just like you overcome their addictions at our treatment center.
+At Park Royal Hospital, we’re dedicated to helping you safely detox, learn appropriate coping strategies, and begin to heal every aspect of your being.

 Long-term abuse of benzodiazepines can lead to serious effects in nearly every aspect of your life.
 Friends and loved ones may pull away from you, unsure how to handle your addiction.
 You may find yourself unemployed or kicked out of school because you’re simply too high to be effective.
 You may face financial hardships and health consequences of abusing benzos.
 You may feel alone, helpless, and trapped in the cycle of addiction.
-At Park Royal, we will work tirelessly to restore hope into your world, allowing you to see the future with fresh, sober eyes.
+At Park Royal Hospital, we will work tirelessly to restore hope into your world, allowing you to see the future with fresh, sober eyes while you are at our treatment and rehab center for benzo addiction.

 At Park Royal Hospital, we aim to be a leader in the mental health community, helping our patients successfully recover from addiction.
-We pride ourselves on our integrity and tireless compassion for everyone who comes to us for help.
-Our full spectrum of programs can assure you no matter where you are in your recovery from substance abuse; we will have a program that meets your needs.
-At Park Royal, we see each person who comes to us as a unique individual that needs a plan of care to meet their own needs.
+We pride ourselves on our integrity and tireless compassion for everyone who comes to us for help at our treatment and rehab center.
+Our full spectrum of treatment and rehab programs can assure you no matter where you are in your recovery from substance abuse; we will have a program that meets your needs.
+At Park Royal, we see each person who comes to us at our rehab for benzo addiction as a unique individual that needs a plan of care to meet their own needs.
 Our holistic treatment center aims to treat all the needs of each person who comes to us – mind, body, and spirit.

 Treatment Approaches for Benzo Addiction at Park Royal Hospital

 When you come to us for help with your benzodiazepine addiction, we’ll spend a good deal of time getting to know you, your needs, and your desires.
-Our well-trained treatment team will perform complete medical and psychological examinations so we can ascertain how dependent upon benzos your body has become and determine if you are struggling with co-occurring mental illnesses.
-If it’s determined you require detox before beginning our rehab program, this will be the first step in your recovery from benzo addiction.
+Our well-trained treatment and rehab team will perform complete medical and psychological examinations so we can ascertain how dependent upon benzos your body has become and determine if you are struggling with co-occurring mental illnesses.
+If it’s determined you require detox before beginning our rehab program for treatment for your benzo addiction, this will be the first step in your recovery from benzo addiction.

 Thanks to the public perception of detox, the detoxification process can seem like a scary idea for many, which is why we work very hard to let you know what to expect and when to expect it during the entire detox process.
-We’ll safely and comfortably begin to detox you from benzodiazepines, helping you manage the withdrawal symptoms around the clock.
+We’ll safely and comfortably begin to detox you from benzodiazepines at our Fort Myers rehab center, helping you manage the withdrawal symptoms around the clock.
 We’ll make sure you’re medically stabilized before we release you into our inpatient program to address the psychological aspects of your addiction.

-Medication may be a part of your plan of care during your stay with us.
+Medication may be a part of your plan of care during your stay with us while you are enrolled at our benzo addiction treatment and rehab center.
 Many who come to us for rehab only require medication at the beginning of treatment or during detox to best manage any symptoms they’re experiencing.
 Soon, they learn proper coping mechanisms and will be able to slowly taper down their medications.
 Other people may require more long-term medication management to address co-occurring disorders such as bipolar disorder or major depression.
-You will work with your treatment team to decide what will work best for you.
+You will work with your treatment and rehab team to decide what will work best for you.
 In addition to detox and medication management, we also offer a number of therapies designed to help you address the psychological aspect of addiction.

 Group therapy is the most common form of therapy we use at Park Royal Hospital.
 We firmly believe the best way to recover from addiction is through the peer-to-peer interaction in a group therapy setting.
-In our process-based or psycho-educational groups, you’ll be able to connect with other individuals who are similarly struggling with addiction and co-occurring disorders.
+In our process-based or psycho-educational groups, you’ll be able to connect with other individuals who are similarly struggling with addiction and co-occurring disorders at our benzo addiction treatment and rehab center.

-We also offer individual therapy to address any concerns you may have during your stay with us.
+We also offer individual therapy to address any concerns you may have during your stay with us while you are enrolled at our benzo addiction treatment and rehab center.
 The one-on-one undivided attention of a therapist will allow you the opportunity to delve into issues you’re not comfortable sharing in group as you learn proper coping mechanisms, relapse prevention, and work to get to the root of your addiction.

 - Recreational programs